nevrome/mobest/docs/advanced.md

 load("docs/data/simple_parameters.RData")
 ```

 These objects, `dep`, `kernset` and `search_dep`, have to be wrapped in an additional layer of `*_multi` constructors.
-All input for these `_multi` constructors must be named, which is technical necessity, but can be tedious in cases, where only a single iteration is considered anyway.
+All input for these `_multi` constructors must be named, which is tedious in cases like this where only a single iteration is considered anyway, but a technical necessity.

 ```r
 dep_multi <- mobest::create_obs_multi(d = dep)